FiloSottile/mkcert/README.md

 ### Changing the location of the CA files

 The CA certificate and its key are stored in an application data folder in the user home.
-You usually don't have to worry about it, as installation is automated, but the location is printed by `mkcert -CAROOT`.
+You usually don't have to worry about it, as the installation is automated, but the location is printed by `mkcert -CAROOT`.

-If you want to manage separate CAs, you can use the environment variable `$CAROOT` to set the folder where mkcert will place and look for the local CA files.
+If you want to manage separate CAs, use the environment variable `$CAROOT` to set the folder where mkcert will place and look for the local CA files.

 ### Installing the CA on other systems

-Installing in the trust store does not require the CA key, so you can export the CA certificate and use mkcert to install it in other machines.
+Installing in the trust store does not require the CA key, so you can export the CA certificate and use mkcert to install it on other machines.

 * Look for the `rootCA.pem` file in `mkcert -CAROOT`
 * copy it to a different machine